 If you cannot be there, the driver will have to do it himself and sign off on it.
 And while they are required to be honest, let’s face it, honesty is not humanity’s strongest suit.
 This doesn’t mean that carriers are shady; it just means you can’t be too careful.

 You see, details are important.
 As are signatures.
 Because you’re required to sign off on both the pickup and inspection reports, if you’re not there to do it, the carrier can just say whatever they want.
 And, considering that the bill of lading is one big document, fibbing on it is kind of easy too.
 Damage during transport?
 Not if it was marked at pickup there isn’t!
 And if you didn’t sign the bill of lading at pickup, who’s to say that damage wasn’t there when the carrier loaded the vehicle?

 You see the problem?
 It’s crucial that, if you cannot be there for pickup, someone is.
 They need to do the inspection and they need to sign the bill of lading.

 Now, we personally make sure we only work with top-rated companies that know their carriers well enough to know they won’t do that.
 But not everyone does that.
 So keep yourself safe and be careful when shipping your vehicle.

 Stay in good hands with ASQ

-If you want quotes from top-rated auto transporters that we know are among the best, we can help.
+If you want to work with top-rated auto transporters that we know are among the best, we can help.

-You can read reviews of all the companies you get quotes from right here on our website.
-See their prices, see their services, what discounts they offer, how they stack up against others in the industry, and much more.
-We know these companies, we’ve talked to their agents and gotten their quotes and seen them in action.
+You can read reviews of some of the best car transport companies right here on our website.
+Read about their experience, their services, how they stack up against others in the industry, and much more.
+We know these companies, we’ve talked to their agents and seen them in action.
 We know who they are because we took the time to find out.
 Not every company can say that.

-And while we can’t ship your car ourselves, we know that you can trust every company you get a quote from with our quote form.
+And while we can’t ship your car ourselves, we know that you can trust every company you talk to if you find them here.